milanwiedemann/phc-coding-club/resources/Sheet1a.md

 change an input or output string simply by changing a variable rather than having to fiddle around with the string itself.

+Base R actually has a function called `sprintf()` which can do the same thing, but it’s carried over wholesale from C and hence has extremely fiddly and un-R-like syntax.
+I would not advise using this function unless you are trying to minimise the amount of package dependencies in your code, which can be relevant sometimes.

 There are many other nice functions in the `stringr` package, but most of them make use of **regular expressions**.
 This is a topic which is too big and too complex to fit in this appendix, so expect to see an